miau-watermelon/miausort/README.md

 # Python benchmarks:
 Now [here](https://github.com/miau-watermelon/miausort/blob/main/Python/benchmarks.md).
 Keep in mind that Python isn't the most reliable, even if I tried to mitigate this by taking medians and disabling the garbage collector.

+# Java
+Miau Sort's O(sqrt n) strategy has now been ported to Java!